bobbylej/monterail_recruitment_app/README.md

 - show single question with answers and comments,
 - allows to vote at questions, answers and comments
 - show info about selected user
-- are responsive
+- is responsive
-- are SPA
+- is SPA

 I also add some extra things to this app:
 - login, login by facebook and signup user (modal will show at start if user is not logged),